 - 1. The "earned" Title IV funds will be posted to the student's account; - 2.
 Student will be placed on automatic suspension; - 3.
 Student will be reported to the U.S. Department of Education via the National Student Loan Data System (NSLDS) as an overpayment for resolution of the debt; - 4.
-A hold will be placed on all Providence Christian College records until the debt is resolved; - Students will not be eligible for Title IV funds at any institution until the overpayment is resolved. - 6.
-If the student decides to decline the Title IV funds in writing, the following will take place: - 7.
-All Title IV funds will be removed from the student's account; - 8.
-The student will be responsible to pay the full balance owed to the cashier's office; - 9.
-The student will NOT be placed on suspension; - A hold will be placed on all Providence Christian College records until the debt is resolved.
+A hold will be placed on all Providence Christian College records until the debt is resolved; - 5.
+Students will not be eligible for Title IV funds at any institution until the overpayment is resolved.

+If the student decides to decline the Title IV funds in writing, the following will take place:

+- 1. All Title IV funds will be removed from the student's account; - 2.
+The student will be responsible to pay the full balance owed to the cashier's office; - 3.
+A hold will be placed on all Providence Christian College records as permitted by law until the debt is resolved.